-Well, before you sign up for a new dating site to look for a partner, we want to help you make sure you’re entering a healthy relationship for the *right* reasons and avoid entering something toxic or unhealthy out of loneliness.
-Below, we've compiled a list of ten ways to tell if you're actually dating your new partner for the right reasons... or not.
+Before resorting to a dating site in search of a partner, it's important to ensure that you're entering into a healthy relationship for the right reasons.
+Loneliness can lead us to make impulsive decisions and enter toxic or unhealthy relationships.
+To help you navigate this process, we've compiled a list of ten ways to tell if you're genuinely dating your new partner for the right reasons—or not.

 If you’re head over heels for the new person you’re dating, you might want to spend every waking moment with them.
 New partners being very excited about each other is one thing, but obsessing over each other and falling into a codependent relationship is a whole other situation.